drigovz/visualstudio-docs.pt-br/docs/extensibility/creating-a-basic-project-system-part-1.md

     }
     ```

-9. Reconstrua a solução e verifique se ela é construída sem erros.
+9. Recompile a solução e verifique se ela é compilada sem erros.

-## <a name="test-the-project-factory-implementation"></a>Teste a implementação da fábrica do projeto
+## <a name="test-the-project-factory-implementation"></a>Testar a implementação da fábrica do projeto
  Teste se o construtor para a implementação da fábrica do projeto é chamado.

 ### <a name="to-test-the-project-factory-implementation"></a>Para testar a implementação da fábrica do projeto

-1. No *arquivo SimpleProjectFactory.cs,* defina um ponto de `SimpleProjectFactory` ruptura na seguinte linha no construtor.
+1. No arquivo *SimpleProjectFactory.cs* , defina um ponto de interrupção na linha a seguir no `SimpleProjectFactory` Construtor.

     ```csharp
     this.package = package;